Add as a preferred source on Google

 • Greek Yogurt – We prefer to use plain, full-fat varieties for an ultra-creamy consistency.
 If preferred, low-fat options can be used.
 Just know that the texture of your sauce will vary slightly.

-• Cottage Cheese – This is our secret weapon to taking this cucumber sauce to the next level, adding an extra tangy taste and protein while creating a thick texture.
+• Cottage Cheese – This is our secret weapon to taking this cucumber sauce to the next level, adding an extra tangy taste and loads of protein while creating a thick texture.
 Again, full-fat varieties work best.

 • Cucumber – Use a large English cucumber.